ImRyanFromIT/imryanfrom.it/content/posts/Git-Actions-with-IIS/index.md

 2. I want to keep the packages mentioned above segmented and off the web and file servers
 3. The ability to burn and recreate the web server on demand was an earlier goal of mine
-4. Web content and SSL certificates are much easier to manage when everything is centralized Eventually the web and build servers can be containerized for further efficiency gains, but I'm keeping it simple for now.
+4. Web content and SSL certificates are much easier to manage when everything is centralized

+Eventually the web and build servers can be containerized for further efficiency gains, but I'm keeping it simple for now.

 **Artist's Rendition**
 {{< img src="/posts/Git-Actions-with-IIS/GrandDesigns.png" height="150" width="400" align="center" title="Artist's Rendition" >}}

 ### Creating the Build Action
 Github Actions aren’t actually all that complicated if you don’t want them to be.
-We’ll be using the below action to ensure changes pushed to the master repository are automatically pushed to the IIS
+We’ll be using the below action to ensure changes pushed to the master repository are automatically pushed to the IIS.
+Make sure to change the paths to fit your usage.

 {{< highlight yaml >}}
 # Name of the action
 name: Website Integrate and Deploy

 # Workflow triggers
 # either triggers on a push to the main branch, or via a button in Github(workflow dispatch field)